btcplusplus/upcoming-bitcoin-conferences/README.md

 Since its inception in June 2022, Bitcoin++ has hosted events in global tech hubs, including Austin, Mexico City, Berlin, and Buenos Aires.
 Each conference centers on specific themes such as on-chain privacy, Layer 2 solutions, and e-cash, attracting experts, educators, and builders from the Bitcoin ecosystem to share insights and onboard developers and users.

 For more information on upcoming events, past conferences, and resources, visit the official Bitcoin++ website at https://btcpp.dev/.
-Stay updated by following their Twitter account and exploring their YouTube channel for recorded sessions and additional content.

 ## Upcoming Conferences:
 ### hackathon Edition - Florianopolis, Brasil - Feb 19 - 22, 2025